nhidayahj/react-misty/misty/README.md

 # Deployment
 Ensure all recent changes has been pushed to GitHub.

-Aroma Misty is deployed on Netlify:
+Aroma Misty is deployed on Netlify: [Aroma Mister](https://pedantic-hermann-7d8102.netlify.app/)

 Database backend is deployed on Heroku: [Aroma-Misty](https://tgc11-misty.herokuapp.com/) Backend